Integrating AI into Product Design Workflows: A Hands-on Experiment

 • Model(s): (e.g.) claude-sonnet-4.6 (or the latest available model)

-The OpenCode Desktop App does not yet support MCP configuration in the interface, To use the terminal:
+The OpenCode Desktop App does not yet support MCP configuration in the interface.
+Use the terminal:

 OpenCode Terminal (bottom window)